mjd0530/it_assist/README.md

-# AI Assistant Web App
+# Lenovo IT Assist

-A modern, responsive web application for prototyping and testing AI assistant features.
-Built with React, TypeScript, and Tailwind CSS.
+A modern, responsive web application for IT support and device management.
+Built with React, TypeScript, and Tailwind CSS, featuring AI-powered chat assistance for Lenovo device troubleshooting and support.

 ## Features